Tchenzie/machine_vision_project/README.md

 **Maze Logic design decisions:**

-The states are necessary because there is no true multi-threading in python.
+The states are necessary because there is no true multi-threading in Python.
 A single state will run in a loop multiple times.
 This is why going forward is always nested in an if statement.
 It will repeatedly get triggered in that state until the next conditional is met.

 The Neato will continue switching between these states indefinitely.
 Since it will end up investigating every potential path, it will eventually find the “dead end” that leads to solving the maze.
 Since dead ends are determined by having no paths in the left, middle, or right triggers, We could introduce more code into the dead end state that checks whether or not the dead end is actually the solution (say, a yellow flag in the top of the Neato’s camera), and then sends the mode to a new “solved” mode and stops the Neato.